JustAnotherModder/JAM_SafeCracker/README.md

 JAM_SafeCracker is being used with another mod that I'm developing, so it isn't very modular.
 In order to use this, you're going to need to modify a few things, and come up with your own "reward scheme", ect.

-- /server/main.lua -- function JSC:AddReward
+- JAM_SafeCracker_Server.lua -- function JSC:AddReward
-- /client/main.lua -- function JSC:EndMinigame
+- JAM_SafeCracker_Client.lua -- function JSC:EndMinigame

 ^^ Both contain things you're going to have to change.